Dustin T. Duncan

-Dustin Troy Duncan is an American public health researcher who is a Professor of Epidemiology and Director of the Spatial Epidemiology Lab at Columbia University.
+Dustin Troy Duncan is an American public health researcher who is an Associate Dean for Health Equity Research at Columbia University Mailman School of Public Health.
 Their research considers how environmental factors influence population health and health disparities.
 In particular, Duncan has focused on the health of sexual minority men and transgender women of color in New York City and the Deep South.
+Duncan serves as Founder of the Dustin Duncan Research Foundation.

 Early life and education

 Duncan earned their bachelor's degree at Morehouse College.
 At Morehouse, Duncan majored in psychology.
 They moved to the Harvard T.H.
 Chan School of Public Health for their graduate studies, completing a master's degree in public health science.
 Based at the Dana–Farber Cancer Institute Center for Community-Based Research, Duncan investigated how public perception of safety influenced people's likelihood to walk in urban neighbourhoods.
 In particular, this appeared to impact ethnic minority and low income adults.
 Duncan remained at the Harvard T.H.
 Chan School of Public Health, where they studied environmental influences that cause obesity amongst young people.
 After earning his doctorate in 2011, Duncan was appointed the Alonzo Smythe Yerby Postdoctoral Fellow at Harvard.